helenclx/helenchong.dev/src/pages/about.md

 I have been interested in computers and the internet, as well as learning how to use them since I was a child.
 Later as a teenager, I learned about the existence of blogs, and began blogging as a hobby, which led me to learn HTML and CSS to customise blog themes and widgets.
 I was already fascinated by web design, however I was unaware if web design could be a viable career path at the time, so I used my interest in design to pursue an education and later career in graphic design.

-In 2022, I relearn HTML and CSS after being inspired by the resurgence of creating personal websites.
-This time, I also properly learned JavaScript, and my interest in web design and development grew enough for me to consider pursuing web development.
+Fast forward to 2022, discovering the resurgence of creating personal websites inspired me to relearn HTML and CSS.
+This time, I also dabbled in JavaScript.
+Eventually, my interest in web design and development grew enough to make me consider pursuing web development.
 As a result, I started taking online coding courses, starting with freeCodeCamp and Scrimba.

 In addition to coding and programming, I enjoy gaming, reading, drawing and crocheting.